CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/how-to-filter.md

 You can filter data using the `_since` parameter with either the `/Patient` or `/Group` endpoints.
 You may want to set `_since` queries as a repeating call or as a way to check for patient updates to avoid downloading duplicate data.

-{% include alert.html variant="warning" heading="Download all your data before using _since" text="We recommend running an unfiltered request (without using <code>_since</code>) to all resource types using the <code>/Group/{GROUP_ID}/$export</code> endpoint in order to retrieve all historical data for your associated beneficiaries.
+{% include alert.html variant="warning" heading="Download all your data before using _since" text="We recommend running an unfiltered request (without using <code>_since</code>) to all resource types using the <code>/Group/{GROUP_ID}/$export</code> endpoint in order to retrieve all historical data for your associated patients.
 You only need to do this once." classNames="measure-6" %}

-On subsequent calls you can begin retrieving incremental claims data for your beneficiaries using `_since`.
+On subsequent calls you can begin retrieving incremental claims data for your patients using `_since`.
 We suggest using the `transactionTime` from your last bulk data request as the `_since` date.

 Two ways to use `_since`:

-1. Request the most recent data for all beneficiaries: [Use `_since` within the `/Group` endpoint](#request-data-using-_since-with-the-group-endpoint).
+1. Request the most recent data for all of your patients with Medicare: [Use `_since` within the `/Group` endpoint](#request-data-using-_since-with-the-group-endpoint).
 2. Request data synchronously for an individual patient: [Use `_since` within the `/Patient` endpoint]({{ "/api-documentation/export-data/patient-everything.html#request-data-using-_since-with-the-patient-endpoint" | relative_url }}).

 ### Steps to request filtered data